-Worst-case deadlines are dynamic.
-In general, during a task's stay in the queue, its worst-case deadline can only be relaxed because well, the worst case could not get worse.
-To be specific, consider the case that $q \geq h > d \geq p$.
-In this case, the $h$th task in slot $t$ becomes the $(h-d)$th task in $t+1$.
+Notice that, in general, worst-case deadlines are dynamic.
+But, unless a task's service guarantee is upgraded during its time in the queue, its worst-case deadline can only be relaxed because, well, the worst case cannot get worse.
+To see this, suppose that $q \geq h > d \geq p$.
+In this case, the $h$th task in slot~$t$ becomes the $(h-d)$th task in $t+1$.
 Accordingly, its worst-case deadline becomes $t+1+\tau_{h-d}(\bs{\dot{p}})$.
 Using (\ref{E:deadline}), (\ref{E:tau}) and (\ref{E:WCSUpdateB}), we have